RTVC Sistema de Medios Públicos

 RTVC is a state entity, linked to the Ministry of Information Technologies and Communications and its function is to produce, program and operate state radio and television services, such as Señal Colombia, Canal Institucional, Radio Nacional de Colombia and Radiónica.
 In addition, it manages a network of eight state channels with regional coverage.

 With the refocusing of RTVC's administration, the entity launched the web stations Signal Classic and Signal Llanera.
-In addition, it has the Memoria Signal platform, whose programming is made up of the audiovisual archives of radio and television in Colombia, and RTVCPlay OTT Service, the free entertainment content platform.
+In addition, it has the Señal Memoria platform, whose programming is made up of the audiovisual archives of radio and television in Colombia, and RTVCPlay OTT Service, the free entertainment content platform.

 Currently RTVC also has RTVC Noticias, everyone's newscast, with information on Colombia and its regions in its own accent.

 Services

 RTVC owns four free-to-air television stations (one of which is managed by private businesses) and two radio networks.

 Television

 Terrestrial television

-RTVC has 2 channels of national coverage.
+RTVC has two channels of national coverage.